kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 \end{align}
 ```

-The whole equation can therefore be written as
+The whole solution can therefore be written as

 ```{math}